 For many, the holidays are an exciting time to gather with family and friends that one may not see throughout the year.
-These gatherings are usually spent enjoying food, sharing stories, and exchanging gifts.
+These gatherings are usually spent enjoying food, sharing stories and exchanging gifts.
 For some, the holidays can be a triggering time of year.
-Especially when individuals are not close to their family, do not have any family or who feel judged by their family.
+Especially when individuals are not close to their family, do not have any family or feel judged by their family.

-It can be extremely triggering to be forced into remembering a childhood where homophobia and transphobia, even unintentional antagonisms, were the standard.
+It can be extremely triggering to be forced into remembering a childhood where homophobia and transphobia, and even unintentional antagonisms, were the standard.
 These feelings can create a plethora of anxiety and can also bring back traumatic memories from the past.
 Of course, the hope would be that all family members would accept their loved one for who they are, regardless of their sexual orientation, religion, race or political views, but for many, this is not reality.
-There are two healthy options: avoid family gatherings if you feel antagonized and isolated or set strict boundaries for your loved ones during the holiday season.
+There are two healthy options: avoid family gatherings if you feel antagonized and isolated, or set strict boundaries for your loved ones during the holiday season.